-What is Prylmångeriet actually?
+What is Prylmångeriet exactly?

 Well...
-Prylmångleriet is a club at the Computer Science chapter, lead by Prylmånglaren (also called Prylis).
-Prylmångleriet handles all from embroidered patches, boilersuits (Ovve) and all other type of merch for the chapter!
+Prylmångleriet is a club at the Computer Science chapter, led by Prylmånglaren (also called Prylis).
+Prylmångleriet handles all from embroidered patches, boilersuits (Ovve) and all other types of merch for the chapter!
 Our work mainly consists of designing new patches and the sale of them but also designing the chapter's songbook.
 Contact Prylis by mail at [email protected] if you have any project ideas that you want to realize or if you have any questions.

 What do we have?

-If you need to buy an Ovve or a collegeshirt, you might need to contact Prylis to see if your size is in stock but you always get the possibility to test your clothing before you buy them.
+If you need to buy an Ovve or a sweatshirt, you might need to contact Prylis to see if your size is in stock but you always get the possibility to test your clothing before you buy them.

 Prylmångleriet are of course experts in everything Ovve-culture and in all kinds of patches.
 So if you want to learn more, join us or contact one of us if you have any questions.